SamFC10/Barcode-Extractor/README.md

 ![digit](https://user-images.githubusercontent.com/47391270/73359750-8b3a4b80-42c7-11ea-8dc2-0531b9f08e53.png)

 ### HOG Feature Extractor
 Feature extraction is the process of identifying the unique characteristics of an input (digit in our case) which enables in training a Machine Learning algorithm.
-Histogram of Oriented Gradients(HOG) are feature extractors mainly used in computer vision object detection.
+Histogram of Oriented Gradients(HOG) are feature extractors mainly used in computer vision for object detection.
 The reason HOG is utilized so heavily is because local object appearance and shape can be characterized using the distribution of local intensity gradients.

 The extracted features from HOG are given as input to train a k-neighbours classifier with n_neighbors=1.